endormi/csmpy-example/README.md

 python example.py
 ```

-As you can see, it's straightforward to use, even when adding an unsupported values like font.
+As you can see, it's straightforward to use, even when adding unsupported values like `font`.